Experience science and tech in Rotterdam during a national weekend of open labs, demos, and talks at museums, universities, and innovation hubs.

 Weekend of Science Rotterdam

-The annual Weekend van de Wetenschap (Weekend of Science) is set to take place across the Netherlands on Saturday 4 and Sunday 5 October 2025.
-The event, which is designed to make science and technology more accessible to the general public, will involve hundreds of organisations offering hands-on experiences and guided tours.
+The event, which is designed to make science and technology more accessible to the general public, involves hundreds of organisations offering hands-on experiences and guided tours.

 Netherlands Science Weekend animalsNetherlands Science Weekend animals